Frequently Asked Questions

 What lesson slots are available?

 Check the lesson availability page here.
 If none of those slots fit contact Scott as often something can be worked out to fit you in anyway.
-Otherwise you can be added to the cancellation list.
+Otherwise you can be added to the cancellation list (see next F.A.Q).

 If you are full, or none of the available slots suit, do you have a waiting list?

-Yes but rather than a waiting list where you wait for a regular slot to open up; we use a cancellation list which allows you to still get lessons but less regularly and probably not in the same time slot each lesson.
-It works on a first come first served basis - when we get a cancellation, and a slot opens up for that week, we will phone the person at the top of the list; if they can't make it we'll phone the next person and so on.
-Once you get a lesson you're placed at the bottom of the list to allow the next person on the list a chance to get a lesson.
-If you aren't able to take the available slot offered you will remain in your position on the list.
+Yes but rather than a waiting list where you wait for a regular slot to open up; we can use a cancellation list which allows you to still get lessons but less regularly and probably not in the same time slot each lesson.
+It works on a first come first served basis - when we get a cancellation, and a slot opens up for that week, the first person to contact us gets the slot; if they can't make the slot it stays open, giving the next to contact us the chance for the lesson, and so on.
+This system can also apply to those who do shift work or work off-shore and can't commit to a regular time slot.

 I can only make it once every two weeks is that ok?